SorjaThinkingInc/sorjathinkingoldwebsite/README.md

 A Fortune 500 company.
 Can't say more.

+### Aren't you guys still technically in negotiations?

+We are getting acquired "phase-by-phase", and there are still discussions until the final phase.
+But, at this point, we've technically been acquired.

 ### Was the old website closed when the third agreement was signed?

 Yes, unfortunately.